What is Flakka?

 Screening Cut-Off and Detection Time

 A standard urine drug test kit does not detect synthetic cathinone found in alpha- pyrrolidinopentiophenone and in other bath salts.
-However, there are now quantitative testing for primary chemicals such as A-PVP, MDPV, DMAA, Methylone, Mephedrone, and Pentedrone.
+However, there is now quantitative testing for primary chemicals such as A-PVP, MDPV, DMAA, Methylone, Mephedrone, and Pentedrone.
 These urine drug tests are called a bath salt drug test kit or Novel Psychoactive Substances (NPS) urine drug test.

 The cut-off for Alpha-PVP is 2.0 ng/ml and has a detection time of 1-3 days after drug consumption.